docsbydesign/piClinic/docs/piclinic-console-parts.md

 The **Raspberry Pi 3 (Model B)** is required for this configuration.
 The software is not supported on other systems; however, you are certainly welcome to experiment, if that's your interest.

 **NOTE:** Do not substitute this part with earlier models of the Raspberry Pi.
 Earlier models do not have the performance to support this software.
+Later models will likely work, but might require more power.

 ### CPU case